rerun-io/rerun/docs/content/getting-started/data-out/analyze-and-send.md

 ---
-title: Analyze the data and log the results
+title: Analyze the data and send back the results
 order: 3
 ---

 In the previous sections, we explored our data and exported it to a Pandas dataframe.
-In this section, we will analyze the data to extract a "jaw open state" signal and log it back to the viewer.
+In this section, we will analyze the data to extract a "jaw open state" signal and send it back to the viewer.